Executive Management Team

 Water Supply and Conservation Manager

-The Water Supply and Conservation Department includes the following categories: Water Resources, Conservation Programs, New Water Services, and Public Outreach.
+The Water Supply and Conservation Department includes the following categories: Water Resources, Conservation Programs, and New Water Services.

 Conservation and efficient water use helps preserve and extend water supplies for all District customers.
 New Water Services focus on establishing relationships with new customers through the water service application process.
-The Water Resources program supports the ongoing management of water supply agreements and coordinates the District foundational resource plans, including the Groundwater Management Plan, Water Supply Management Plan (WSMP), Urban Water Management Plan (UWMP), and the Sustainability Plan.
-The Public Outreach program includes all District communications, media relations, press releases, special outreach initiatives, newsletters, and oversight of the website and internet presence.
-Public outreach staff identifies innovative and effective communication methods to engage with and understand the customer base, ensuring District services align with customer needs and values.
+The Water Resources program supports the ongoing management of water supply agreements and coordinates the District foundational resource plans, including the Groundwater Management Plan, Water Supply Management Plan (WSMP), and the Urban Water Management Plan (UWMP).